 [00:25:49] Jon MacDonald: Right.
 And turn that into experience.
 And the more experience that you have, the more it will stack.
 Again, going back to the iterative mindset that you really need to [00:26:00] have with optimizing your site.
 And so the only way you're going to know how to best optimize your site is to try things and pay attention to what happens and ask consumers what they want.

 [00:26:14] Jon MacDonald: And then you will continue to iterate over time and get that good judgment and get that experience.

 [00:26:22] Jason Wong: I love that.
 That's that's gotta be like my top three quotes now.
 Awesome.
 I'm gonna steal that

-Well, John, thank you so much for coming onto the show.
+[00:26:33] Jason Wong: it.
+Well, Jon, thank you so much for coming onto the show.
 Where can people find you?

-I check every email that comes in, try my best to restate.
+[00:27:00] Jon MacDonald: I check every email that comes in, try my best to respond.
 Uh, I give it out all the time and very few people abuse it.
 So I'm happy to share and let me know.

-Now, we want to learn how you can turn your best ideas and build something massive out of it.
-Visit my website bbclass.co or follow my Twitter @eggroll.
+[00:27:26] Jason Wong: Now, if you want to learn how you can turn your best ideas and build something massive out of it.
+Visit my website bbclass.co or follow my Twitter @eggroli.

 Don't miss out and get notified when we release new episodes.
 Sign up today and get a PDF copy of Build-A-Brand: Your Guide to Starting Your Business Today